cd ..

 kubelet

-It is the Kubernetes agent within the node, and every Kubernetes node will have a kubelet.
-It checks if everything is okay and communicates with the kube APISERVER, receiving the Pod specifications for that node and reporting the status back.
+It is the Kubernetes agent within the node, and any Kubernetes node will have a kubelet.
+It’s the one that checks if everything is okay and communicates with the kube APISERVER, receiving the Pod specifications for that node and reporting the state back.

 kube proxy

 Every node will have a kube proxy.
-It enables communication between pods and the outside world; it observes cluster resources and configures network rules on the node.
+It facilitates communication between pods and the rest of the world, observes cluster resources, and configures network rules on the node.

 Ports Used by Kubernetes Components